-Cosmic microwave background (CMB) anisotropy and baryon acoustic oscillation (BAO) measurements currently constrain the DM-neutrino interaction strength to $u_{\nu\chi}\lesssim10^{-4}$ (95\% C.L.)~\cite{nudm}.
-Adding to this data set the Lyman-$\alpha$ forest measurements strengthens the bound to $u_{\nu\chi}\lesssim10^{-5}$ (95\% C.L.), although there also appears to be a $\sim3\sigma$ preference for a non-zero value centred around $u_{\nu\chi}\sim5\times10^{-5}$~\cite{HooperLucca}.
+Cosmic microwave background (CMB) anisotropy and BAO measurements currently constrain the DM-neutrino interaction strength to $u_{\nu\chi}\lesssim10^{-4}$ (95\% confidence)~\cite{nudm}.
+Including Lyman-$\alpha$ forest measurements strengthens the bound to $u_{\nu\chi}\lesssim10^{-5}$ (95\% confidence), albeit with an apparent $\sim3\sigma$ preference for a nonzero value centred around $u_{\nu\chi}\sim5\times10^{-5}$~\cite{HooperLucca} (although other studies claim to rule out WDM with similar suppression~\cite{Palanque-Delabrouille:2019iyz,Gilman:2019nap}).
 Given these constraints on $u_{\nu\chi}$, the interaction only occurs at appreciable rates at redshifts $z\gg1000$.
-At $z \lesssim 1000$, the DM particles are effectively collisionless and cold as in standard CDM, and hence amenable to standard N-body simulations of non-linear structure formation.
+At $z\lesssim1000$, the DM particles are effectively collisionless and cold as in standard CDM, and hence amenable to standard $N$-body simulations of nonlinear structure formation.